camptocamp/c2cgeoportal/doc/integrator/mobile.rst

 ``c2cgeoportal_update`` scaffolds comes with a `Sencha Touch
 <http://www.sencha.com/products/touch/>`_ based mobile application.

+The mobile application is available at the URLs ``/mobile_dev/`` and ``/mobile/``.
+Do not forget the trailing slash!
+The first URL should be used during development, as non-minified resources are used.
+The second URL is for production.

 This application includes the following features:

 * Map with zoom buttons.